 CONTINUING STUDENT RATE

-Student may make-up any missed class in an equal or one level lower within 30 days before or after.
-Student must pick up a make-up card from the office and present it to the teacher when making up a class.
-Three consecutive lessons missed canl affect students placement in levels 1, 2, 3, 4, 5, 6 in any quarter and could possibly forfeit participation in end of the year school performance.
+Student may use a make-up card for any missed class in an equal or one level lower within 30 days before or after.
+The student picks up a make-up card from the office and presents it to the teacher when making up a class.
+Three consecutive lessons missed can affect students placement in levels 1, 2, 3, 4, 5, 6.
+This can also affect the students participation in the end of the year school performance.
 This will be decided by director and teacher of class and any fees paid are not refunded.

 - Student should arrive 10 – 15 minutes prior to class to dress, stretch and mentally prepare for class.
 Students that practice this get more out of their classes and progress faster.

 - A POSITIVE ATTITUDE regardless of a students day can be a terrific place to relax the mind and focus on an art we love to forget our troubles.
 Student should not bring outside problems, issues into the classroom.

 - Students should be in class room, stretching and warming up, ready to take class prior to the teacher entering the room.
 Exception, when there is a class in the room prior to student’s class, then students wait in hall with the teacher.

 - No jewelry or watches should be worn in class for safety reasons.
 Stud earrings are acceptable.